 - CREATIVITY, ACTIVITY, SERVICE (CAS)

 An opportunity for students to deepen--and reflect on--their learning by pairing their studies with extracurricular, community service, and athletic activities.
 Their work is measured against the IB's learning outcomes, such as working collaboratively, undertaking a new challenge, and demonstrating an understanding of global issues.

 "IB cultivates caring, inquiring, internationally-minded and service-oriented young people, which aligns with our Ursuline mission." - Simon Masters, IB Coordinator and Science Teacher

 Frequentley Asked Questions

 What courses do IB students take?

+Students who choose the IB Diploma Programme complete 6 courses focused on Language and Literature (English), Language Acquisition (foreign language), Mathematics, Experimental Sciences, Individuals and Societies (social studies), and the Arts.
 Students must also complete an extended essay, an in-depth research project relating to one of the six courses they take; Theory of Knowledge, a seventh academic course that ties together the other academic disciplines and serves as a capstone class; and Creativity, Action, Service (CAS) hours, which require involvement in athletics, clubs and volunteerism.